instructor-ai/instructor/docs/blog/posts/validation-part1.md

 ### Validating Citations From Original Text

 Let's see a more concrete example.
-Let's say that we've asked our model a question about a text chunk and we want to validate that the generated answer is supported by the source.
+Let's say that we've asked our model a question about some text source and we want to validate that the generated answer is supported by the source.
 While we could verify this by looking up the original source manually, a more scalable approach is to use a validator to do this automatically.

 We can pass in additional context to our validation functions using the `model_validate` function in `Pydantic` so that our models have more information to work with when performing validation.
 This context is a normal python dictionary and can be accessed inside the `info` argument in our validator functions.